disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 ### Scenario

 In this exercise, you will explore some of the apps and analytics that are part of the Power Platform CoE Starter Kit.
-We have already installed and configured the starter kit into the tenant you are using for this lab.
+We have already installed and configured the starter kit for the tenant you are using for this lab.
 As part of configuring, we imported the solution, shared the apps, configured the flows that synchronize data and published the Power BI report.
-If you were doing this in your own tenant, you would follow the instructions to complete these steps.
+If you were doing this with your tenant, you would follow the instructions to complete these steps.

 Now in this exercise, you will explore the following key components: